 Chameleons are among the fascinating wildlife found on Kilimanjaro, particularly on the lower slopes.
 A standout species is the three-horned chameleon, also known as Jackson’s chameleon.
 Native exclusively to East Africa, this unique creature is easily recognized by its three prominent horns — though only males possess them, as females are hornless.

 Bush babies, also called galagos or nagapies (their Afrikaans name), are known for their adorable features, including large, round eyes, big ears, and bushy tails.
-These shy creatures are quite elusive and can be challenging to spot.
+These shy creatures are pretty elusive and can be challenging to spot.

 Bush babies, also called galagos or nagapies (their Afrikaans name), are known for their adorable features, including large, round eyes, big ears, and bushy tails.
-These shy creatures are quite elusive and can be challenging to spot.
+These shy creatures are pretty elusive and can be challenging to spot.

-Kilimanjaro National Park is also a haven for bird enthusiasts, boasting an impressive 179 recorded species.
+Kilimanjaro National Park is also a haven for bird enthusiasts, boasting 179 recorded species.
 Unlike the larger wildlife, birds are abundant along the trekking routes, offering plenty of opportunities for birdwatching as you ascend the mountain.

 Keep an eye out for these fascinating species: